 Africa is a vast continent with an incredibly diverse set of people and cultures.
-The goal of this course is to demonstrate the complexity and depth of sub-Saharan Africa's past through the exploration of human skeletal and archaeological evidence.
+This course demonstrates the complexity and depth of sub-Saharan Africa's past through the exploration of human skeletal and archaeological evidence.
 Most people are aware that Africa is the birthplace of our species, and we will begin our journey by exploring human origins and technological innovations.
-Unfortunately, other cultural complexities such as emergence of food production, indigenous states, and the development of long-distance trade are usually attributed only to Egyptian civilization.
+Unfortunately, other cultural complexities such as emergence of food production, indigenous states and the development of long-distance trade are usually attributed only to Egyptian civilization.
 This course seeks to fill in the missing details of innovation and complexity for the rest of the continent by discussing the evidence for a vast array of societies in sub-Saharan Africa's past.
+This course fulfills the upper-level bioanth or archaeology requirement.
 Prerequisite: ANTH 111 or ANTH 112 or permission of instructor.
 Offered every other year.